 Burns can cause the worst kind of pain known to man.
 They can be caused by chemicals, flames, radiation, electricity, or boiling liquids and they range in severity, from first degree to fourth.
 Medical treatment is typically required for dealing with more serious burns.

 If you or a loved one has suffered burn injuries, you don’t have to suffer in silence.
 Whether the burns were the result of a motorcycle or car accident, a workplace injury, or even a defective product, there are steps you can take to hold those responsible liable for your injuries.
-Call us at Norton & Norton, P.C., at 816-454-5800 to learn about your options.
+Call us at Norton & Spencer, P.C., at 816-454-5800 to learn about your options.

 Types of Burn Injuries